samuelkomera/pos/Kiosk-Mode-CentOS.md

      sudo su -
      adduser kiosk
      passwd kiosk
-3. Add Users To sudoers I choose to add the 2 users to the sudoers file so I wouldn’t get prompted for passwords all the time.
-Run visudo and at the bottom add
+3. Add Users To sudoers file so it wouldn’t get prompted for passwords all the time.Run visudo and at the bottom add
     ~~~
       kiosk ALL=(ALL) NOPASSWD: ALL
       pos ALL=(ALL) NOPASSWD: ALL